Iraq and weapons of mass destruction: 2006: House Armed Services Committee Hearing

-The New York Times investigative report
+WMD looting and The New York Times investigative report

 In October 2014, The New York Times reported that the total number of munitions discovered since 2003 had climbed to 4,990, and that U.S. servicemen had been exposed and injured during the disposal and destruction process.
 US soldiers reporting exposure to mustard gas and sarin allege they were required to keep their exposure secret, sometimes declined admission to hospital and evacuation home despite the request of their commanders.
 "We were absolutely told not to talk about it" by a colonel, a former sergeant said.
 "All [munitions] had been manufactured before 1991, participants said.
 Filthy, rusty or corroded, a large fraction of them could not be readily identified as chemical weapons at all.
 Some were empty, though many of them still contained potent mustard agent or residual sarin.
 Most could not have been used as designed, and when they ruptured dispersed the chemical agents over a limited area."

 According to the investigative report, "many chemical weapons incidents clustered around the ruins of the Muthanna State Establishment, the center of Iraqi chemical agent production in the 1980s."
 The facility had fallen under the supervision of United Nations weapons inspectors after the first Gulf War and was known to house approximately 2,500 corroded chemical munitions, but the vast building complex was left unmanned once hostilities commenced in 2003 and was subject to looting.
 Participants in the discoveries postulated another reason to conceal their exposure, as some of the chemical shells "appeared to have been designed in the United States, manufactured in Europe and filled in chemical agent production lines built in Iraq by Western companies."

+UN inspectors had to evacuate Iraq when hostilities began, and continued to monitor the 411 examined sites remotely to the degree possible.
+In 2005, they returned to find 90 of 353 sites had been either looted or razed.